-So as much as we love it, we’re hoping for more from the Samsung Galaxy Note 10.
-We want big, fundamental changes and upgrades that go further towards justifying its inevitably enormous price tag.
+So while we're looking forward to the next version of Samsung's notable phone, we’re hoping for more from the Samsung Galaxy Note 10.
+We want robust, recognizable changes and upgrades that justify its inevitably enormous price tag.

-We’ve listed some of our specific hopes below, but before that you’ll find educated guesses at the release date, specs and features of the Galaxy Note 10.
+We’ve listed some of our specific hopes below, but before that you’ll find all the rumors and educated guesses at the specs and features of the Galaxy Note 10.

 Cut to the chase

-- What is it?
+- What is Note 10?
 The next stylus-toting flagship from Samsung

-- What will it cost?
+- What will Note 10 cost?
 More than most other phones

 Samsung Galaxy Note 10 release date and price